Memorial plaques for Lubāna residents who fell in World War I and the War of Independence at the Lubāna Lutheran Church

 Memorial site

-Materials about Oskars Kalpaks and Hugo Celmiņš can be seen on a daily basis in the exposition of the Lubāna Cultural Heritage and Tourism Information Center.
+Materials about Oskars Kalpaks and Hugo Celmiņš's everyday life can be viewed in the exhibition of the Lubāna Cultural and Historical Heritage and Tourism Information Center.

 Used sources and references:

 Lismanis, J. 1915-1920.
-In memory of battles and fallen soldiers: memorial sites of the First World War and the Latvian Liberation Fight.
+In memory of battles and fallen soldiers: Memorial sites of the First World War and the Latvian Liberation Struggle.
 Riga: NIMS, 1999.

 https://www.mk.gov.lv/sites/default/files/editor/premjeru_gramata.pdf